jkissam/actionnetwork/README.md

 Find this plugin useful?
 Please consider supporting further development by [hiring me or making a donation](http://jonathankissam.com/support).

 ## Updates

+_6/29/2017: Now available on the Wordpress plugin repository!_

 _6/28/2017: version 1.0_